jamesbriggs/pico-build/README.md

 ## Supported Environments

 ``pico-build`` will work on any operating system that supports ``make``.
-It has been tested on CentOS and Mac OS X. It will probably work on Windows under Cygwin or [Microsoft Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+It has been tested on CentOS/Redhat and Mac OS X which both use ``GNU make``.
+It will probably work on Windows under Cygwin or [Microsoft Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 To install ``make`` on CentOS or Redhat, type ``sudo yum install make``.